pschraut/UnityUICulling/README.md

 # UI Culling for Unity

-This package provides a Component to trigger OnBecameVisible / OnBecameInvisible magic-methods and events, when an uGUI widget enters and exits a specific RectTransform.
+This package provides a Component to trigger OnBecameVisible / OnBecameInvisible magic-methods and events, when a uGUI widget enters and exits a specific RectTransform.

 These events are often useful to toggle expensive logic.
 For example to disable a Camera that renders to a RenderTexture to display animated 3D characters in the UI, but was moved outisde the visible area of a ScrollView.